-Rich Villar is a writer, activist, and educator originally from Paterson, New Jersey.
-His first collection of poems, Comprehending Forever (Willow Books, 2014), was a finalist for the International Latino Book Award.
-He is a CantoMundo fellow, as well as an alum of the VONA/Voices Workshop and the Bread Loaf Writers’ Conference.
+Rich Villar is a writer, performer, and educator originally from Paterson, New Jersey.
+His first book, Comprehending Forever: Poems (Willow Books 2014), was a finalist for the International Latino Book Award.

-Rich’s poems and essays have appeared in a number of literary journals, including Black Renaissance Noire, Beltway Poetry Quarterly, Rattapallax, Hanging Loose, Thrush Poetry Journal, Union Station, and Radius.
+His poems and essays have appeared in a number of literary journals, including Black Renaissance Noire, Beltway Poetry Quarterly, Rattapallax, Hanging Loose, Thrush Poetry Journal, Union Station, and Radius.
 He has been quoted on Latino/a literature and culture by HBO and The New York Times.
-On the radio, his work was featured on Louis Reyes Rivera’s “Perspective,” on WBAI 99.5 FM in New York; on Nuestra Palabra on KPFT-FM in Houston, Texas; and on the long-running NPR program “Latino USA.”
+On the radio, his work was featured on Louis Reyes Rivera’s “Perspective,” on WBAI 99.5 FM in New York; on “Nuestra Palabra” on KPFT-FM in Houston, Texas; and on the long-running NPR program “Latino USA.”
 His poem “Always Here” appears in the anthology Poetry of Resistance: Voices For Social Justice, from the University of Arizona Press.

 Through his writing, educational, and curatorial work, Rich has dedicated his life to the fostering of Latino arts and letters throughout the United States.
 In 2011, he staged a multicultural reading of poets in protest of Arizona’s Senate Bill 1070.
 He co-sponsored and hosted the 50 For Freedom readings with Tony Diaz and Librotraficante, in response to Arizona’s outlawed Mexican-American Studies program and curriculum.
 He co-produced and participated in tribute readings celebrating the life and work of seminal Puerto Rican artists Piri Thomas, Tato Laviera, Jack Agüeros, and Frank Espada.

-Rich maintains an active presence on social media.
-You can find him on Facebook, and you can follow him on Instagram and Twitter (@elprofe316).
+Rich is a CantoMundo fellow, as well as an alum of the VONA/Voices Workshop and the Bread Loaf Writers’ Conference.
+He also maintains an active presence on social media: you can find him on Facebook, and you can follow him on Instagram and Twitter (@elprofe316).